nanobox-io/nanobox-engine-java/README.md

 This is a Java engine used to launch Java apps on [Nanobox](http://nanobox.io).

 ## Usage
-To use the Java engine, specify `java` as your `engine` in your boxfile.yml
+To use the Java engine, specify `java` as your `engine` in your boxfile.yml.

 ```yaml
 code.build:
   engine: java
 ```

+## Build Process
+When [running a build](https://docs.nanboox.io/cli/build/), this engine compiles code by doing the following:

+- `mvn -B -DskipTests=true clean install`

 ## Basic Configuration Options
 This engine exposes configuration options through the [boxfile.yml](http://docs.nanobox.io/app-config/boxfile/), a yaml config file used to provision and configure your app's infrastructure when using Nanobox.